-✓ AST 101 INTRODUCTORY ASTRONOMY Course length: 54 hours lecture
+△AST 101 INTRODUCTORY ASTRONOMY Course length: 54 hours lecture

-Advisory: Completion of MAT 095 or appropriate placement.
-In addition, completion of ENG 099 Basic Composition or placement in ENG 100 or ÉNG 101 based on AB 705 mandates.
+IGETC: 5A; CSU GE: B1; UC: S Advisory: Completion of MAT 095 or appropriate placement.
+In addition, completion of ENG 099 Basic Composition or placement in ENG 100 or ENG 101 based on AB 705 mandates.

 This course is an introduction to general astronomy.
-Its topics include the history of astronomy and the development of modern astrophysics, the structure and origin of the solar system and the Milky Way galaxy, modern techniques and instruments, the character of the nebulae and galaxies, stellar characters and theories, the search for extraterrestrial life, and the implications of astronomical discoveries.
+Topics include the history of astronomy and the development of modern astrophysics, the structure and origin of the solar system and the Milky Way galaxy, modern techniques and instruments, the characteristics of the nebulae and galaxies, stellar characteristics and theories, the search for extraterrestrial life, and the implications of astronomical discoveries.
 Special emphasis is placed on recent research in astronomy and the latest discoveries and tools used in modern astronomy.

-✓ AST 105 ASTRONOMY: THE SOLAR SYSTEM Course length: 54 hours lecture, 54 hours laboratory
+AST 105 ASTRONOMY: THE SOLAR SYSTEM Course length: 54 hours lecture, 54 hours laboratory 4 units